 The most efficient way to qualify your career

-Finish your online Graduate Certificate in Project Management in just eight months thanks to our innovative accelerated learning structure.
+Finish your online Graduate Certificate in Project Management in just eight months thanks to our innovative intensive learning structure.
 Offering six intakes per year, our study periods run for seven weeks each, focusing on one course at a time for fast-tracked, consolidated learning.
 This format helps you learn, grasp and apply each new concept before beginning the next.

 Doing postgraduate study doesn’t mean you have to sacrifice your lifestyle or cut back at work.
 Forget weekend intensives or classes that start the second you leave work – online study is ready whenever and wherever you are, and you’ll gain knowledge and tools that you can begin applying to your work today.